mittalchande/mittalchande/README.md

 ## 💼 Currently

 - Angular Programmer Analyst II at Portfolio Aid Inc.
+- Building AI projects and prototypes to apply and deepen my learning
 - Open to **AI Engineering** and **Full-Stack AI** roles

 ---